How much does it cost to do an extension or refurbishment or build a new home?

 Hampton Home -Borough of Richmond upon Thames Deep retrofit/ extension.
 The house was an empty bungalow.
 As it had been empty for two years, only 5% vat was due on the building works.

-· VAT.
-VAT will be charged on the build cost, so make sure you find out if quotes for the works and consultants are inclusive of VAT.
+VAT will be charged on the build cost unless it is a new build, so make sure you find out if quotes for the works and consultants are inclusive of VAT.
 At present VAT on an extension or refurbishment stands at 20% - quite a sum, so make sure this is factored in.
 New build homes are 0% VAT on the build, but not on fixtures and fittings.

-· Contingency Always allow for a contingency.
-Depending on the size of project this should range from 5-10% of the build cost.
+Always allow for a contingency.
+Depending on the size of project this should be at least 10% of the build cost.
 This is to cover any unknowns at the time of tender, e.g. in an old house the timber structure may have some rot.
 It there are provisional sum items in the tender (an allowance rather than fixed cost) or client supply items the cost for these is unlikely to be fixed.
 The contingency figure is there to cover these sums.

-· Consultants’ fees.
-You may want to employ a design and build company (who has an in-house architect or technician and structural engineer) or have an independent architect manage the project.
+This will depend if you hire and architect who will advise you of the consultants you will need or you may want to employ a design and build company (who has an in-house architect or technician and structural engineer).
 A design and build company will charge lower professional consultant fees, but you are locked into one company before the house is fully designed so the price won't be fixed and often with limited design choices.
 An architect is employed by you and is independent of the contractor.
 They will advise you in detail on the process, generally spending longer on the design options and project manage the design and construction phase through to completion.
 They can advise which consultants you need and can tender to a number of contractors so you have a competitive price.

 You will need a structural engineer and possibly party wall surveyor and sustainability designer if you would like renewables for your home.
 You will need a quantity surveyor to draw up a cost plan to ensure the project is in budget at an early stage.

-· Surveys.
 You will need a measured CAD survey of the existing house or site to allow the design to be developed and then priced from these drawings.
 You will likely need a drainage CCTV survey and/ or asbestos survey.
+You may need a survey to scan for any pipes and cables under the land you are looking to build on.
 Your architect can arrange quotes and liaise with the surveyors as head of the project team.

 Integrated landscape design.
 Wimbledon Home.
 Hardlanding and layout by Sophie Bates Architects.
 Planting by Barnwell Gardens.
 Light House, Putney landscaping : Charlotte Rowe

-· Site set up .
-You will need to take our insurance for the building works on your home, and the contractor may have not included in their price.
-For example - electricity use, parking permits or skips.
-Check the small print for what is not included.
+You will need to take our insurance for the building works on your home, and the contractor will also need sufficient insurance.
+There may be costs in the tender price that are marked as provisional sums or exclusions.
+Look out for electricity use, parking permits or skip allowance.
+Check the small print for what is not included and what is marked as client supply.

 How much will my project cost?

-Contractors in SW London and Surrey still seem pretty busy, but less so than last year, and will likely become more competative as the market slows.
+Contractors in SW London and Surrey still seem pretty busy.
 Speak to an architect to start planning your new home now as you will need between 6 months and a year before works commence on site.
 They will work with quantity surveyor can work together to ensure the design is in budget so you have your design in place ready to tender and get the best price.